darachm/rhesis2/content/posts/how_to_write_to_think.md

 Once you have a giant master, then outline it.
 Then arrange the outline and the notes, and repeat.
 Decide what goes in the misc bin at the end.

+---

+Esteban Mazzoni told me that someone had this think they'd do.
+They would have to be able to interrupted (theoretically), at every moment, at every pipetting, every step, you have to be able to stop and justify why this action leads to the end goal of the science, to the big picture.
+Like, all the way to human disease.

+I gotta do that more.